muhdshafi-javascript/es-5/README.md

 A short note for self learing purpose.
 ## Javascript Basics
 ### Variable and Data types
-Javascript support dynamic typing, it auatomatically figure out the type.
+Javascript support dynamic typing, it automatically figure out the type.
 1. **Number**: Floating point number
 2. **String**: seaquence of chars (var x = 1+2+'3'+4; until a string found in left to right scan, consider it as a number)
 3. **Boolean**: true or false (True and TRUE are invalid)